 - January and February replacement were below the monthly target due to winter weather conditions. - Two Master Service Agreement (MSA) task orders completed in March. - One new MSA task order awarded in April.
-Construction expected to start in June/July due to material supply delay. - Delay in procurement for the 4 upcoming MSA task orders will result in delayed construction start.
-Consequently, resulting in lower-than-expected replacement goal. - 2 Progressive Design Build Contracts completed shortlisting and is on schedule.
+Construction expected to start in June/July - The expedited procurement schedule for 3 upcoming MSA task orders was adjusted based on contractor feedback resulting in FY26 construction starts. - 2 Progressive Design Build Contracts completed shortlisting and is on schedule.
 Request For Proposal issued to shortlisted proposers.